Romania by train

 There are two rail connections between Romania and Bulgaria, both cross the Danube on a large bridge: from Giurgiu to Ruse, where the train from Bucharest to Sofia runs and from Calafat to Vidin.

-Tickets from Romania to Hungary are available from international ticket offices at stations in Romania.
-There are a number of offers available, inlcuding discounts on regular one-way or return tickets as well as advance saver fares.
+To travel from Romania to Hungary by train, buy your ticket from international ticket offices at stations in Romania.
+There are a number of offers available, including discounts on regular one-way or return tickets as well as advance saver fares.
 However, online tickets from Romanian Railways CFR are not available for international journeys.